jameshart197/CI_PP1_ZOLA/README.md

 <img src="">
 </details>

-6. As a first time user,
+6. As a first time user, I want to get a feel for the bar so that I can know what to expect when visiting

 | **Feature**                 | **Action**                    | **Expected Result**     | **Actual Result** |
 | --------------------------- | ----------------------------- | ----------------------- | ----------------- |